-There are usually two main problems or issues that people want to fix when it comes to their German Shepherd jumping:
+There are usually two main problems or issues that people want to manage when it comes to their German Shepherd jumping:

 1. How To Stop Their German Shepherd Jumping On Them and Other People

 2. How To Stop Their German Shepherd Jumping Over Their Fence

 Both these problems are easily solved with a little patience, work and the right information.

 German Shepherds are usually large dogs with a good amount of energy and athleticism, so it’s only natural they are going to want to jump on things.

 You don’t want them accidentally injuring people (especially little children, pregnant women and the elderly), messing up people’s clothes, or escaping your house and wandering the streets causing havoc.

-So, here’s how to solve those two issues:
+So, here’s how you might solve those two issues…

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)